sampsyo/bril/tail-call/2019-10-23-tail-call-elimination.md

 ## Hardest Parts to Get Right
 Finding the right level of abstraction for the IR was difficult.
-I decided to make it closely resemble x86 because that is familiar...
+I decided to make it closely resemble x86 because that is familiar and is what matched the theory the most.
+The other difficult part was eliminating tail calls that weren't as simple as just `return foo()`.
+This required other optimizations and careful consideration to make sure that indeed the function call could actually be optimized to just a jump.